andrunov/DirComparer/README.md

 it's recommends for your comfortable split one directory by subfolders with small files quantities and make comparing step by step, else report will have very big volume and be difficult for reading.
 If select only one directory analysis will perform inside only this directory.
-Inner directories not participate in analysis.
+Inner directories participate in analysis.
 There is possibility to adjust file type filter in settings partition.
 If no file type show all types will participate in comparing.
 There is too possibility to adjust minimum word's length.
 Shorter words (for example pretexts) contained in file's name will not participate in comparing.